mkopylec/charon-spring-boot-starter/README.md

 - to turn off automatic mappings updates set the interval to 0
 - turn off all mappings updates (automatic and triggered by error) if they are not needed
 - the proxy is based on a servlet filter, the order of the filter is configurable
-- do not prepend server context path to mappings paths
+- do not prepend server context path to mappings paths, it will be done automatically

 ## Configuration properties list